Klosmi/html-basics/JS-basic.md

 ```

 **Example 5: Using Destructuring with Default Values**
 We can provide default values when destructuring in case a property does not exist.
+This ensures that the variable receives a fallback value if the property is missing, which can help avoid unexpected undefined errors in your code.

 ```
  const car = {
     brand: 'Toyota',
     year: 2020,
   };